RAF Kimbolton: 379th Bombardment Group (Heavy)

 According to Lt Baine A. Hawthorne, who was a pilot of A/C 42-40003, "Ol' Gappy" was the name of just the chin turret.
 The name was painted on the chin turret as a joke toward a crew chief with a space between his front teeth (reference the space between the two machine guns in the chin turret).
 The aircraft was actually named "Topper" after a then-famous movie character.
 The nose art was unfinished (top hat, white bow tie and white gloves) due to interruptions in painting because of the mission schedule.
 After some time had passed, and "Topper" kept coming home, the crews thought it would be bad luck to complete the nose art, including adding the correct name.
-Sadly, "Topper" was cut up and sold for scrap after the war.
-A better end should have been had for the B-17 with the most missions and only one abort.
+"Topper" was cut up and sold for scrap after the war.

 After V-E Day, the 379th Bomb Group was transferred to Casablanca, French Morocco, during June 1945.
 The unit was inactivated in Morocco during July.

-Legacy

-The 379th Bomb Wing and 524th Bomb Squadron were reactivated by Strategic Air Command and reequipped with Boeing B-47 Stratojet medium bombers at Homestead AFB, Florida, on 1 November 1955.
-Upon activation, the unit was bestowed the honors, history and colors of the World War II Eighth Air Force's 379th Bomb Group.
-In January 1961, the wing was redesignated as a heavy bombardment wing and relocated to Wurtsmith AFB, Michigan where it was equipped with Boeing B-52 Stratofortress and KC-135 Stratotanker aircraft.
-Throughout the Cold War, the wing played a major role in the defense of the United States.

-Post Second World War

-The wing meritoriously served in combat during the Vietnam War and 1990-1991 Operations Desert Shield/Operation Desert Storm flying the Boeing B-52G Stratofortress (the vertical stabilizer of the 379th's aircraft were emblazoned with the Triangle K to honor their Second World War namesake).
-Wurtsmith AFB, named after Major General Paul B. Wurtsmith was closed by BRAC action in 1993 and the 379th Bombardment Wing was disestablished the same year.

-In 2003, the 379th was reactivated in provisional status as the 379th Air Expeditionary Wing (379 AEW) of the Air Combat Command, assigned to Al Udeid Air Base, Qatar.